dncnmcdougall/ModelReducer/doc/api.md

 * Should add the requests to the current model.
 * Should override duplicate requests in the current model.
 * Should throw if the model is already finalised.
-## *setFormsACollection*: Declares that this model will form a collection when it is used as a child.
-* Should declare that this model forms a collection.
-* Should declare that this model does not form a collection.
-* Should throw if not given a boolean
 ## *setCollectionName*: Sets the name of the collection that this child becomes in the parent.
-* Should set the property name of the model, if it is a collection
+* Should set the collection name of the model.
-* Should not set the property name of the model, if it is not a collection
+* Should not set the name of the model.
 * Should throw if not given a string
-## *setCollectionKeyField*: Sets the name of the field which is used to store the numberic identifier of an instance of this model in a collection.
+## *setCollectionKeyField*: Sets the name of the field which is used to store the numeric identifier of an instance of this model in a collection.
-* Should set the name of the key, if the model is a collection
-* Should not set the property name of the model, if it is not a collection
+* Should set the name of the key
 * Should throw if not given a string
 ## *addProperty*: Adds a property to the model.
 * Should add a property with the specified type to the model.